harrysolutions/univention-corporate-server/doc/architecture/components/index.rst

 product components that you face directly when you use UCS.
 The product components typically act as entry points for your tasks.

+The description of the product components is for administrators and solution architects.
+For software developers and system engineers it provides the context for the architectural dive-in to UCS.
+Make sure you are familiar with the :ref:`concepts` behind UCS.

 The following product components introduce themselves in the order you will most likely encounter them when you work with UCS: